Bebonaiem/Skip-Night/README.md

 This project is licensed under the MIT License.

 ## 📌 Version Information
-- Current Version: 1.0
+Current Version: 1.3.1
-- Minecraft Version: 1.16.5 - 1.21+
+Minecraft Version: 1.16.5 - 1.21+
-- API Version: 1.16
+API Version: 1.16
-- Java Version: 17+
+Java Version: 17+

 ## 🏗️ Building from Source
-1. Clone the repository from GitHub.
+Clone the repository from GitHub.
-2. Run `mvn clean package` in the project's root directory.
+Run `mvn clean package` in the project's root directory.
-3. Find the compiled .jar file in the target/ folder.
+Find the compiled .jar file in the target/ folder.

-## ⚠️ Known Limitations
-- Statistics are not persistent and will reset on every server restart.
-- The automatic night-check is based on the primary overworld's time, which is standard for most server setups.